SolCrys Logo

 How often will you refresh this study?

 Monthly internally; quarterly published refreshes.
-We'll annotate quarter-over-quarter changes so the reader can see whether the top 10 is stable, whether owned share is shifting, and whether new domains are entering the long tail.
-The first refresh will appear in August 2026.
+We annotate changes so the reader can see whether the top 10 is stable, whether owned share is shifting, and whether new domains are entering the long tail.
+This report was refreshed on 2026-06-11 (the prior version measured 17,551 citations to 2026-05-22); the next refresh will appear in July 2026.

 What tools did you use for citation extraction?

-Why does Wikipedia rank #1 even though most companies cannot get a Wikipedia entry?
+Why do Reddit and Wikipedia rank so high even though most companies cannot get a Wikipedia entry?

 Are you publishing this because you're a vendor and want to look smart?